ferranfg/mpl-publisher/readme.txt

 - Added Serbian translation.
 Thanks to Andrijana from [Web Hosting Geeks](http://webhostinggeeks.com/)
 - Added Appearance's tab to preview and choose your book design
 - New filter with content type selection
-- Download book as a zip file with chapters in markdown format
+- Download the book as a zip file with chapters in markdown format
 - Fix automatic line breaks into HTML paragraphs

 = 1.9.0 =